Best Long Lasting Dog Chews to Keep Your Dog Busy

 Most dogs are happy to chew on just about anything but make sure you know the dangers of letting them chew on things that are not meant to be chewed or eaten.
 Sticks, rocks, and shoes are only a few examples of things that your dog shouldn’t be chewing on.

-Choking, stomach blockages, and internal and external tooth damage is possible when your dog is chewing whatever they find lying around.
+Choking, stomach blockages, and tooth damage are possible when your dog is chewing whatever they find lying around.
 Keep an eye out for these behaviours and make sure that you have a safe, natural chew option to offer instead.

 1. Bully Sticks

-eldons-bully-sticks-2Probably one of the best among the safe chews for dogs, bully sticks are perfect for dogs of any age, size, or breed.
-They are tough enough to last longer than any of the other dog chews on this list but not so tough that a young puppy can’t soften and break them down.
+eldons-bully-sticks-2One of the best among the safe chews for dogs, bully sticks are perfect for dogs of any age, size, or breed.
+They are tough enough to keep your dog chewing for a while, but not so tough that you are risking tooth damage.

 We Recommend: Eldon's Free-Range Odourless Bully Sticks